• Menu

 detail of upside down broken clock

-Bioprecarity: Latinx Migrants, Vulnerability, and Lived Experience, a volume I’m co-editing with Jonathan X. Inda, approaches bioprecarity as a defining condition of undocumented Latinx migration in the twenty-first century.
+Bioprecarity: Latinx Migrants, Embodied Vulnerability, and Lived Experience, a volume I’m co-editing with Jonathan X. Inda, provides a critical perspective on Latinx migrant bioprecarity, the differential susceptibility of migrant life to both biological and biographical damage and destruction.

 Site Footer